HiPay Review

 Frequently Asked Questions

-10 questions about HiPay
+9 questions about HiPay

 No published rate card.
 HiPay's pricing page invites contact with sales rather than disclosing rates.
 Working assumption for mid-market European ecommerce: blended deposit fees 1.2-2.9% on card volume, custom Interchange++ available for sophisticated merchants, rolling reserve terms negotiated per case, FX markup undisclosed but likely 0.5-1.5% on cross-border transactions.
-Setup fees are typically waived but commercial onboarding involves negotiation.
+Setup fees are typically waived, but commercial onboarding involves negotiation.
 For French domestic card volume specifically, HiPay should be competitive on Carte Bleue rates given their home-market position.

 Yes.
 HiPay is authorized as a Payment Institution by the Autorité de Contrôle Prudentiel et de Résolution (ACPR), the French regulator for banks, insurance companies and payment institutions, operating under Banque de France.
 Authorization dates from 2011.
-The company also holds PCI DSS Level 1 certification, is GDPR compliant and PSD2 compliant with Strong Customer Authentication delivered via 3-D Secure v2.
+The company also holds PCI DSS Level 1 certification, is GDPR compliant, and is PSD2 compliant with Strong Customer Authentication delivered via 3-D Secure v2.
 HiPay Group is publicly listed on Euronext Growth Paris (ALHYP, ISIN FR0012821916), which adds disclosure obligations on top of payment regulation.

 Our Verdict: Should You Use HiPay?